suryamp97/CIFAR-10-Classification-with-Supervised-and-Unsupervised-Learning-Machine-Learning/README.md

 The task of this project is to classify an image into one of ten classes using CIFAR- 10 dataset for this classification task.
 Two approaches implemented are:
-1. Supervised Learning Approach (SLA):Build a Neural Network Classifier (NN) with one hidden layer to be trained and tested on CIFAR-10 dataset.
+I. Supervised Learning Approach (SLA):Build a Neural Network Classifier (NN) with one hidden layer to be trained and tested on CIFAR-10 dataset.
-2. Unsupervised Learning Approach (USLA): USLA is a two-step learning approach for image classification.
+II.
+Unsupervised Learning Approach (USLA): USLA is a two-step learning approach for image classification.
 (a) STEP 1: Extract image features using a Convolutional AutoEncoder (ConvAE) forCIFAR- 10 dataset using an open-source neural-network library, Keras.